-10.1.
-It is accepted that the site is in an accessible location for housing and that the design and scale of buildings detailed on the submitted plans would be unlikely to cause visual harm to the character and appearance of the surrounding landscape, or to the amenity of nearby properties.

-- 10.2.
-However, these considerations do not outweigh the conflict with the Authority's housing and economic planning policies, those of the NPPF, or the harm to the overall purposes of the National Park that would result from the release of a high quality employment site for the provision of housing which would not, in its majority, meet the affordable local housing needs of the area. - 10.3.
-Further, it has not been demonstrated that the development would be able to provide adequate drainage and water storage to prevent an increased risk of flooding either on or off site, contrary to local and national planning policy. - 10.4.
+- 10.1.
+It is accepted that the site is in an accessible location for housing and that the design and scale of buildings detailed on the submitted plans would be unlikely to cause visual harm to the character and appearance of the surrounding landscape, or to the amenity of nearby properties. - 10.2.
+However, these considerations do not outweigh the conflict with the Authority's housing and economic planning policies, those of the NPPF, or the harm to the overall purposes of the National Park that would result from the release of a high quality employment site for the provision of housing which would not meet the affordable local housing needs of the area. - 10.3.
 Accordingly, the application is recommended for refusal.